 - Borrowers who were on the wrong repayment plan should immediately apply to the Temporary Expanded Public Service Loan Forgiveness (TEPSLF) program.
 Funding for TEPSLF is limited and done on a first-come, first-served basis.

 - Those rejected for PSLF should investigate other forms of student loan forgiveness.
-PSLF may be the most popular program, but there are many other forms of student loan forgiveness.
+PSLF may be the most popular program, but there are many different forms of student loan forgiveness.